Brazen Bullshit

 Our Children Know

-2011 Advertisement for the Bushmaster ACR taken from the web.
-(Click for larger image) The ad heading, “Forces of Opposition, Bow Down” is designed to evoke strong emotions and convey the power to control.
-Considering the unspeakable events in Connecticut, it gives perspective to look at the ad above vs. websites about the Bushmaster ACR that […]
+The ad heading, “Forces of Opposition, Bow Down” is designed to evoke strong emotions and convey the power to control.
+Considering the unspeakable events in Connecticut, it gives perspective to look at the ad above vs. websites about the Bushmaster ACR that was involved in the tragedy, and how we deal with complex issues that stir passions.
+The same type of gun was used by the DC Sniper.

 The eleventh hour of the eleventh day of the eleventh month.